 Another friend, Maria Licea, describes how “God sent me an Angel who invited me to participate in catechism classes for the neighborhood children.
 Sister Sandra taught us to take part in assisting those who need help.
 She was blind to race, color or sex.
 In these times we desperately need many Sister Sandras!”

 Sr. Sandy loves music.
 One of her favorite memories is participation in the Sisters’ Choral Group, who went on tour locally.
 “I loved our practices.
 The joy of being together.
 The magic of music with Sr. Paula Butier’s ‘tune-up’ and Sr. Emilia Rodriguez’ joyous enthusiasm as choir director.
 We sang at the 25th anniversary of the U.N. in San Francisco in a 2000-voice choir.
 A moment of eternity in time-so many faith traditions, one God, singing as one voice!”

 Sister calls her mission to Nicaragua an unexpected blessing.
 She found herself the one chosen by leadership in part because of her fluency in Spanish.
-Thirty years later she describes her ministry as “forever new and a daily blessing.”
+Decades later she described her ministry as “forever new and a daily blessing.”